 Bartending is a legit career choice that more and more people are considering.
 After all, why not?
-It affords you the opportunity to work in dynamic and exciting environments and have fun while making money.
+It allows you to work in dynamic and exciting environments and have fun while making money.
 As well as a fun career, it can be surprisingly financially rewarding too.

 The good news is that you don’t need formal training to start and get paid as a bartender.
-Many people think they must take a 40-hour course or several weeks of training before they can become a bartender.
-Actually, most employers prefer they train you instead.
+Many people think they must take a 40-hour course or several weeks of training before becoming a bartender.
+Actually, most employers prefer to train you instead.

 To know how to become a bartender, read on to answer some of the most frequently asked questions people have about becoming a bartender.